corinis/jsForm/README.md

 jQuery based form library to handle data in js objects

-It allows you to handle data within a javascript object (like from a JSON request) with plain html.
+It allows you to handle data within a javascript object (like from a JSON request) with plain html forms.

 The main features of this library are: